AmpereComputing/ampere-altra-getting-started/transition-guide.md

 ### Infrastructure and deployment

-**Step 7 - Apply Arm64 code to infrastructure**
+**Step 7 - Update your infrastructure as code**

-Now you have a tested and performant application, its time to deploy Arm64 application to your infrastructure.
-If you are running applications on your own on-premise infrastructure, it's your choice to either apply the application by container orchestration like Kubernetes in a Ampere processor based cluster, or using Systemd to manage your application on a single Linux server.
-If you are running applications on CSPs, it's time to update your infrastructure as code on CSPs to add support for Ampere processor based instances.
-This typically includes updating instance types, image IDs, autoscaling-groups to support multi-architecture (see Step 4), and finally deploying or redeploying your infrastructure on cloud.
+Now you have a tested and performant application, its time to update your infrastructure as code to add support for Ampere processor based instances or clusters.
+This typically includes updating instance types, image IDs, autoscaling-groups to support multi-architecture on CSPs or provisioning clusters by infrastructure-as-code tools, and finally deploying or redeploying your infrastructure.

 **Step 8 - Perform canary or Blue-Green deployment**